adamschlesinger/website/res/pages/projects.md

 i wanted to do everything in this project but it started with playing to my strengths: a small mobile unity project with multiplayer backed by firebase.

-where the feature creep really started rolling in was one night while playing jackbox. i realized "hey I could make this a local play version of this". and so the demo began: i actually have a working demo where i can flick a card from my phone to a tv with a chromecast! don't even need a console or pc!
+where the feature creep really started rolling in was one night while playing jackbox. i realized "hey i could make this a local play version of this". and so the demo began: i actually have a working demo where i can flick a card from my phone to a tv with a chromecast! don't even need a console or pc!